Spain's canny chefs cook for credit crunch

 After a while, it's hard to tell if the overall trend is pushing Catalan cuisine ahead, or back to its origins.

-"Forward," affirmed chef Gaig.
+"Forward," affirms chef Gaig.
 "Catalan gastronomy is based on its roots."

-"Actually, both," countered chef Freixa.
-"There is no evolution without tradition."
+"Actually, both," counters chef Freixa, "There is no evolution without tradition."